TASK

 Created AI-assisted prototypes to facilitate user feedback and cross-functional team alignment

-Influenced the roadmap by flagging complexities and helping prioritize the user experience
+Influenced the roadmap by flagging complexities

 • Logic scenarios